11 Things to Do in Amsterdam in September

 7. Visit the flower market at the perfect time

-The flower market is one of Amsterdam's must-see sights.
-Since 1862 this market has been a favorite for Amsterdammers to buy the flowers and plants so typical of the country.
+The flower market is one of Amsterdam's must-see attractions.
+Since 1862, this market has been a favorite among Amsterdammers for buying flowers and plants that are so typical of the country.
 In fact, one of the best souvenirs and gifts you can buy in Amsterdam is a tulip bulb.
-Just in September begins the planting season of this plant and therefore the market is filled with endless varieties of tulips.
+September marks the beginning of the planting season for this plant, which is why the market is filled with endless varieties of tulips.

-If you want one of these flowers as a souvenir or gift it is the perfect time to buy them and plant them to bloom in spring as recommended by experts in the field.
-Visiting the flower market is a feast for the eyes and nose.
+If you want one of these flowers as a souvenir or gift, this is the perfect time to buy and plant them so that they will bloom in spring, as recommended by experts in the field.
+Visiting the flower market is a feast for the eyes and the nose.

 Book a guided tour of Amsterdam